GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-definitions.md

   <span id="sectionI">I</span>
 </h2>

-- <span id="information-and-communication-technology"><strong>Information and Communication Technology:</strong></span> Information technology and other equipment, systems, technologies, or processes, for which the principal function is the creation, manipulation, storage, display, receipt, or transmission of electronic data and information, as well as any associated content.
-Examples of ICT include, but are not limited to: computers and peripheral equipment; information kiosks and transaction machines; telecommunications equipment; customer premises equipment; multifunction office machines; software; applications; websites; videos; and electronic documents.
+- <span id="information-and-communication-technology"><strong>Information and Communication Technology:</strong></span> Information technology and other equipment, systems, technologies, or processes for which the principal function is the creation, manipulation, storage, display, receipt, or transmission of electronic data and information, as well as any associated content.
+Examples of ICT include but are not limited to: computers and peripheral equipment, information kiosks and transaction machines, telecommunications equipment, customer premises equipment, multifunction office machines, software, applications, websites, videos, and electronic documents.

 - <span id="ict-accessibility"><strong>ICT accessibility:</strong></span> Term used interchangeably with Section 508 standards, IT accessibility, and the Web Content Accessibility Guidelines, but could also refer to the accessibility of ICT in more general terms than only conformance to particular accessibility standards.

-- <span id="internet"><strong>Internet:</strong></span> A network of information that can be accessed by the public.
+- <span id="internet"><strong>Internet:</strong></span> A network of information accessible by the public.
 For the purposes of this assessment, [extranet](https://www.section508.gov/manage/section-508-assessment/definition-of-terms/#sectionE) should be reported under internet-related questions.

-- <span id="intranet"><strong>Intranet:</strong></span> A private or internal network within an organization used for, but not limited to: a central repository; collaboration; communication; access to information; social networking; project management; and streamlining of everyday activities and operations.
+- <span id="intranet"><strong>Intranet:</strong></span> A private or internal network within an organization used for but not limited to: a central repository, collaboration, communication, access to information, social networking, project management, and streamlining of everyday activities and operations.

 <h2>
   <span id="sectionK">K</span>
 </h2>

-- <span id="kiosk"><strong>Kiosk:</strong></span> A [closed functionality](https://www.section508.gov/manage/section-508-assessment/definition-of-terms/#sectionC) device providing information or services on a digital screen that is locked down so that users may not adjust settings nor install or attach assistive technology.
+- <span id="kiosk"><strong>Kiosk:</strong></span> A [closed functionality](https://www.section508.gov/manage/section-508-assessment/definition-of-terms/#sectionC) device providing information or services on a digital screen that is locked down so users may not adjust settings nor install or attach assistive technology.

 <h2>
   <span id="sectionL">L</span>